bonsai-rx/machinelearning-examples/examples/NeuralDecoding/PositionDecodingFromHippocampus/README.md

 The package contains 2 different models, one which takes as input sorted spike activity, and another which uses clusterless spike activity taken from raw ephys recordings.

 You first need to train the decoder model and save it to disk.
-Open up the `notebooks` folder and select either `SortedSpikeDecoder.ipynb` or `ClusterlessDecoder.ipynb` depending on which model type you would like to use.
+Open up the `notebooks` folder and select either `SortedSpikeDecoder.ipynb` or `ClusterlessSpikeDecoder.ipynb` depending on which model type you would like to use.
 Run the notebook.
 Once completed, this will create 2 new files:
 1) `datasets\decoder_data\[ModelType]_decoder.pkl` for the trained decoder model
 2) `datasets\decoder_data\[ModelType]_decoding_results.pkl` for the predictions.